-No, it’s not your imagination—sea moss is having a moment.
-The slimy seaweed has sparked a torrent of colorful #seamosssmoothies and other recipes splashed across our Instagram feeds.
-According to Pinterest’s 2020 Trends Report, search volume for “sea moss benefits” increased 380% from 2018 to 2019.
+No, it’s not your imagination—sea moss is having a moment, as evidenced by the colorful #seamosssmoothies and other recipes splashed across our Instagram feeds.
+According to Pinterest’s 2020 Trends Report, search volume for “sea moss benefits” increased 380 percent from 2018 to 2019.
 Even Kim Kardashian-West recently tweeted to her fans in a Q&A that she enjoys the occasional sea moss smoothie.

 It appears the algae has really grown on the wellness world (pun very intended).
 But, uh, what exactly is it?
 And is it worth the hype?